 In fact, many of these species-specific things have inspired species-specific platforms like the non-profit Ruffed Grouse Society or American Woodcock Society.
 Or take a podcast like UpChukar that has a focus on the unique culture of chukar hunting in the United States.

 To be fair, Morning Thunder does not represent one bird species.
-There are in fact a fair number of turkey species in North America.
+There are in fact a fair number of turkey subspecies in North America.
 The Eastern wild turkey being the most common, followed by the Merriam’s wild turkey of the Western states, the Rio Grande wild turkey of the south-central United States.
-There are more obscure species like the Osceola and the Gould’s.
+There are more obscure subspecies like the Osceola and the Gould’s.

 The aspect of killing a wild turkey becomes the greatest distinction from the upland culture, which often aspires to take birds on the wing which are too small for head shots.
 Add in the lack of calling, and things become even more distant.
 Although hunting sooty grouse in the spring may have some different similarities, it is still a world apart.